 If a caveat appears on the RT, a copy of the caveat instrument must be obtained to see what interest it protects.
-If it protects an interest that does not affect the payment of the NHCover claim proceeds, the caveat can be ignored.
+If it protects an interest that would not affect the payment of the NHCover claim proceeds, the caveat can be ignored.

-If however, the caveat protects an interest that could affect the payment of the NHCover claim proceeds, for example a mortgage that predates the natural hazard damage, we (or a person we authorise) should consult with the caveator.
-The caveator's contact details will be recorded in the caveat instrument.
+If, however, the caveat protects an interest that could affect the payment of the NHCover claim proceeds (for example, a mortgage that predates the natural hazard damage), we (or a person we authorise) should consult with the caveator.
+The caveator's contact details are recorded in the caveat instrument.